omegaup/public-courses/DOCUMENTATION.md

 git push --force
 ```
 This will push the changes to sync-course branch, now the github action `Sync Course Content` will run which will add a commit made by the Github Actions bot with the latest content from omegaup.com.

+### Important
+ - ```--hard``` flag is required to avoid any merge conflicts if the main branch has some changes which are not in the `sync-course` branch and also to update the `sync-course` branch with the latest changes from the `main` branch.
+ - ```-force``` flag is required to push the changes to the `sync-course` branch as we are resetting the branch to main branch and hence the history of the `sync-course` branch will be different from the remote `sync-course` branch.

 **For Contributors:**
 If a contributor want to request syncing of content from the omegaup.com to the course repo in the github, they can raise a pr to targetting the `sync-course` branch with the changes in the `sync-course.json` file to keep a log of the sync request.
 Once the pr gets merged the `sync-courses` branch will have the a commit made by Github Actions bot containg the latest content from omegaup.com.